 - Turn the unit completely off at the thermostat, and do not increase the thermostat temperature as a way to melt the frost on the coils.
 It is important that the A/C system is completely OFF.

 - Do what you can to ensure airflow is not restricted.
 Replace the furnace or air handler's filter as well as any return air filters.
 Open all the registers completely and ensure that they are not blocked by furniture or drapes.

 - Call Sunbeam Service Experts.
 The air conditioning system needs to be professionally inspected to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can become a pricey repair.
 When your AC ices over it can lead to damage to the compressor.
 Replacing your compressor can cost as much as a downpayment on a new system.
 Unfortunately, many homeowners are forced to pick between installing a new system and repairing the old unit.
-If you move fast, follow the instructions, and call a NATE-certified technician, you stand a better chance of having a less expensive emergency.
+If you move fast, follow the instructions, and call a ACE-certified technician, you stand a better chance of having a less expensive emergency.
 Your technician will diagnose the situation and how to avoid the issue from repeating in the future.
 If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.